AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 - Are exceptions logged when needed?
 Are the right types of exceptions used?
 - Can `around` plugins be avoided?
 - Do plugins return the correct types of data?
-- Can you find any raw SQL queries, that should be built using the database abstraction layer?
+- Can you find any raw SQL queries that should be built using the database abstraction layer?
 - Is any new type of data exposed to any type of user, admin, or frontend?
 Is that exposure a security risk?
 - Is user-generated data validated?
 Everything that comes from the browser is considered user generated, including cookie values and server headers.